 Under the Ohio bankruptcy process, your foreclosure will be temporarily paused.
 However, knowing what you want out of the bankruptcy will determine what happens once the automatic stay ends.

 Filing for Chapter 7 bankruptcy will delay the foreclosure process, but you will have to liquidate some of your assets.
-There are things you will be able to maintain like your home, car, retirement accounts, etc.
+There are things you will be able to maintain like your home, car, retirement accounts, etc. Under Chapter 7 bankruptcy, should you not be able to keep the house, or simply decide not to, you will be able to walk away from the property after the sale without owing any remaining balance.

 But if you want to preserve your assets and instead create a repayment plan, Chapter 13 may be for you.
 Under Chapter 13 bankruptcy, your debts will be lumped together in a repayment plan to be paid over the next three to five years.
+So long as you make these payments on time, the foreclosure process will be stopped.
+And in some cases, if you have taken a second and third mortgage on the home, you may be able to have those completely eliminated.

 If you are facing a foreclosure in the Columbus, OH, Reynoldsburg, OH, or the surrounding areas, bankruptcy attorney Michael Ryan Jones can guide you through the process of beginning your financial future.
 Contact The Jones Law Firm today to schedule a free consultation.